 A Simulated Patient

 Volunteering to be a SP provides our young medical students with a fantastic opportunity to meet people from all walks of life.
 By communicating with people from the community in a safe and supported environment, students start to develop an ability to create rapport and ‘bedside manner’.
+Training for brand new SPs is offered every February on campus before the university year begins for those able to attend.

 How does it work?